nhthieu/nhthieu.github.io/src/content/projects/dental-clinic.md

 This project will be built into a web application with the following tech stack (planning):

 - Database: MSSQL Server
-- Backend: Go, Gin, GORM, JWT
+- Backend: Express, Prisma, JWT, Typescript
-- Frontend: Next, Tailwind.
+- Frontend: Next, Tailwind, Typescript
 - API: Swagger, Postman.

 ## Contributions